abhaynikam/rails/guides/source/layouts_and_rendering.md

 render inline: "<% products.each do |p| %><p><%= p.name %></p><% end %>"
 ```

 WARNING: There is seldom any good reason to use this option.
 Mixing ERB into your controllers defeats the MVC orientation of Rails and will make it harder for other developers to follow the logic of your project.
-Use a separate erb view instead.
+Use a separate ERB view instead.

 By default, inline rendering uses ERB.
 You can force it to use Builder instead with the `:type` option: